MaksimB96/FitnessMadeMinimal/README.md

 ![Slogan button & Navbar](docs/features/button-hover.png)

 ### What is Minimal Fitness segemt
-    -Provides information regarding what this website aims to acheive
+    -Provides information regarding what this website aims to achieve

 ![What is Minimal Fitness](docs/features/wimf.png)